SatyamJagtap/Food/README.md

 Bake in preheated oven for 25 to 30 minutes.
 Do not overcook.

 Step 4
-To Make Frosting: Combine 3 tablespoons softened butter, 3 tablespoons cocoa, honey, 1 teaspoon vanilla extract, and 1 cup confectioners' sugar.
+To Make Frosting: Combine 3 tablespoons softened butter, 3 tablespoons cocoa, honey, 1 teaspoon vanilla extract, and 1 cup confectioners sugar.
 Stir until smooth.
 Frost brownies while they are still warm.

 Step 5
 Enjoy your Chocolate Brownie.